melikbugra/website/main_page/slides/adversarial-rl/adversarial-rl.md

 - Applying one (or some) of the methods to the robot stirring problem
 - Finalizing the literature review
-- Depending on the novelty of the idea, choosing and appropriate conference
+- Depending on the novelty of the idea, choosing an appropriate conference
 - Final trainings and preparing the paper

 </div>